firstandthird/complete/README.md

 * `suggestion` : The value of the full suggestion
 * `value` : The value typed on the input.

+#### `query`

+A function that is used to retreive suggestions.
+By default, it will use the internal sources, however you can write your own function to query a database and return an array of suggestions.
+This function receives two parameters

+* `query` : The value entered by the user
+* `callback` : The function that you should call, passing the suggestions as an array, once you finished getting your results

+** Note ** : `this` will be the widget object, is your responsability to mantain the scope within the callback!

 ##Development

 ###Requirements